jbhersch/fast_fourier_series/README.md

 end of the padding.

-As expected, the addition of padding provides a much better Fourier Series approximation to the cubic function than without, with is illustrated in the next plot.
+As expected, the addition of padding provides a much better Fourier Series approximation to the cubic function than without, which is illustrated in the next plot.

 <img src="images/cubic/cubic_with_padding.png" width="600" height = "400" />